 What happens if you install drywall behind tile in a shower?

-If drywall becomes saturated, the gypsum core can weaken and the paper face can delaminate.
+If drywall becomes saturated, the gypsum core can weaken and the paper facing can delaminate.
 Since tile is bonded to that paper surface, the entire tile assembly can detach from the wall when the paper separates from the core.
-This is why drywall is not recommended in wet shower environments.
+This is why drywall is not recommended for shower enclosures.

 Is glass mat backer board good for shower walls?